danialgoodwin/android-global-overlay/README.md

 ## Possible Gotchas ##

-- When the user manually removes the overlay (by dragging to the removeView), the service will be destroyed.
+- When the user manually removes the overlay (by dragging to the removeView), you would have to manually stop the service is it's not needed anymore.
 - Currently, only one floating overlay view is allowed at a time.
-- If overriding `Service.onCreate()`, then make sure to call `super.onCreate()` so that `GlobalOverlayService` can do some required setup.